Couple Dance Lessons

 A) B.O.A.D. is not a "club" & doesn't have "memberships".

-You CAN'T pay-in-full for a batch of lessons up front.
+You CAN'T pay-in-full for 6 months of lessons up front.
 Frankly, that would just stress us out with worry about phantom "what if" scenario's and how to finance a last minute refund should the need arise!

 We can customize as needed based on instructor availability but wont promise what we cant deliver.